xitu/gold-miner/article/2021/better-privacy-with-chromiums-privacy-sandbox.md

 Google also plans to use techniques like aggregating information, adding noise, and limiting the amount of data sent out from your device to preserve the privacy of consumers.
 Due to this, advertisers will have to prioritize the conversions which are important for their reporting and access only them.
 But the company is still calling for wide feedback and a measurement prototype is yet to be built.

----

 ## Ad Fraud Prevention

 The well-being of the advertising-supported web model depends on the ability to distinguish traffic from actual users and fraudulent traffic.
 Google plans to verify this with the help of a feature called Trust Tokens API.
 Trust Tokens is a new API to help combat fraud and distinguish bots from real humans, without passive tracking.
 This feature allows an origin to issue cryptographic tokens to a user it trusts.
 These tokens are stored in the user browser and can evaluate the user’s authenticity in other contexts.

 Google expects to start trials by March this year with the launch of their next release that supports an updated version of Trust Tokens.
 You can read more about Trust Tokens [here](https://web.dev/trust-tokens/).

----

 ## Anti-fingerprinting

 I have written several articles on fingerprinting in browsers and how dangerous it can be.
-You can read more over here.
+You can read more over [here]((https://blog.bitsrc.io/the-darker-side-of-pwas-you-might-not-be-aware-of-ffa7b1d08888)).
-[**The Darker Side of PWAs You Might Not Be Aware of** **Privacy issues of PWAs you might want to know more about**blog.bitsrc.io](https://blog.bitsrc.io/the-darker-side-of-pwas-you-might-not-be-aware-of-ffa7b1d08888)

 Browser fingerprinting is a technique used by marketers to identify and track individuals uniquely with easily available simple information such as your browser type and version, as well as your operating system, active plugins, timezone, language, screen resolution, and various other active settings.